What are Injectable Dermal Fillers?

 Hyaluronic Acid (HA)

 Hyaluronic acid is a naturally occurring substance that is already found in your skin.
 It helps keep skin plump and hydrated.
 HA fillers are typically soft and gel-like.
 The results are temporary, lasting 6 to 12 months or longer before the body gradually and naturally absorbs the particles.
 Certain HA fillers are infused with lidocaine to help minimize discomfort during and after treatment.
-FDA approved HA fillers include: Juvederm, Belotero, Restylane, Perlane, and VOLUMA
+FDA approved HA fillers include: Juvederm, VOLUMA, VOLBELLA, Belotero, Restylane, Restylane Silk, and Restylane Lyft (formerly Perlane).

 Calcium Hydroxylapatite (CaHA)